Turkish economy left the worst behind, says Erdogan - ExBulletin

 Turkish economy left the worst behind, says Erdogan

-Turkey has left the worst behind in terms of the economy and is getting closer to its goals step by step, said President Recep Tayyip Erdogan, promising that his government will take all measures to ease the burden on the population due to the sky-high prices. and difficulties resulting from currency volatility, Tendency citing reports Hurriyet Daily News.
+Turkey has left the worst behind in terms of the economy and is getting closer to its goals step by step, said President Recep Tayyip Erdogan, promising that his government will take all measures to ease the burden on the population due to the sky-high prices. and difficulties resulting from currency volatility, trend reports citing Hurriyet Daily News.

 The year 2022 is vitally important for the AKP as the general elections will be held in 2023, the centenary of the Republic of Turkey, Erdogan said, reiterating his calls for his party comrades to work harder and talk about the AKP achievements over the past 19 years. year.